 I am like Alton Brown (Food Network Anyone?) – I don’t think you should buy things that only have 1 purpose.
-With that in mind, I figured out a way to incorporate the Zen Active cork block into my workouts.
+With that in mind, I figured out a way to incorporate the Zen Active cork block into my workouts and created this yoga block workout.
 Since it has a good grip I was able to perform moves like crunchy frog pass without worrying about dropping the block because my hands got slippery!

 Crunchy Frog Block Pass – Start seated holding the block between your knees, raise legs to 90 degree angle, and lean back from your hips to about 45 degrees with your back (you will be in V-sit) position.
 Extend legs out straight, squeezing your knees tightly onto the block, hands on the floor for support or hands up at your chest (advanced).
 Now crunch in bringing your knees into the chest, and grab the yoga block with one hand.
 Extend legs out without the block between the knees.
 Crunch in and replace the block, extend legs.
 Next time you crunch in, use the other hand to grab the block.
 I like this move because it gave me something to focus on instead of how many more crunchy frogs I had left to do!